-Petrozavodsk is a city in the north-eastern part of Russia, the capital and the largest city of the Republic of Karelia.
-It is standing on the banks of Petrozavodsk bay, Onega Lake.
-There are 31 ancient settlements the oldest of which is 8000 years old on the territory of the city.
+Petrozavodsk is a city located in the northwestern part of Russia, the capital and the largest city of the Republic of Karelia, standing on the shores of Lake Onega.

-In 1956-1991, Petrozavodsk was the capital of Karelian Autonomous Republic of the Russian Federation of the Soviet Union.
-Since 1991, the city is the capital of Karelia Republic.
+In 1956-1991, Petrozavodsk was the capital of the Karelian Autonomous Republic of the Russian Federation of the Soviet Union.
+Since 1991, the city is the capital of the Karelia Republic.

-The population of the city consists mainly of Russians.
-Besides there are Karels (20 per cent of all the Karels reside in the city) and Veps (over a half of all the Veps of Karelia and a quarter of all the Veps of Russia reside in the city).
-On the whole people of about 50 nationalities reside in Petrozavodsk.
+The population of the city consists mainly of Russians (86.7% in 2010).
+Besides, there are Karels (about 20% of all Karels reside in the city, 4%), Finns (1.8%), and Veps (over 50% of all Veps of Karelia and 25% of all Veps of Russia reside in the city, 1%).
+In general people of about 50 nationalities live in Petrozavodsk.

 Petrozavodsk movie theater

 Petrozavodsk railway station

 Petrozavodsk has the status of the historic city of Russia.
 On the territory of Petrozavodsk there are 31 ancient settlements, the oldest of which is about 8,000 years old.
 The National Archive of the Republic of Karelia, founded in 1918, is a large depository of ancient documents.